hyman-m/balancer/README.md

 ```
 ## Contributing

-If you are intersted in contributing to tinyrpc, please see here: [CONTRIBUTING](https://github.com/zehuamama/tinybalancer/blob/main/CONTRIBUTING.md)
+If you are intersted in contributing to balancer, please see here: [CONTRIBUTING](https://github.com/zehuamama/balancer/blob/main/CONTRIBUTING.md)

 ## License

-tinybalancer is licensed under the term of the [BSD 2-Clause License](https://github.com/zehuamama/tinybalancer/blob/main/LICENSE)
+balancer is licensed under the term of the [BSD 2-Clause License](https://github.com/zehuamama/balancer/blob/main/LICENSE)